fpgasystems/fpga-network-stack/README.md

   <img src="img/Balboa Stack Overview-1.png" width = 900>
 </picture>

+The RDMA-stack presented in this repository is the blue `roce_stack`.
+Surrounding modules would need to be provided by users to integrate the RDMA-capability in their projects.
 To be able to integrate the RDMA-stack into a shell-design, one must be aware of the essential interfaces.
 These are the following:

 #### Network Data Path